11.1 – The origins of debt

 - When a corporate entity borrows funds (for more than one year), they do so by issuing bonds

-- Corporate borrowings for less than a year is done via the issuance of a commercial paper or the CPs
+- Corporate borrowings for less than a year are done via the issuance of a commercial paper or the CPs

 - When the Government borrows, they do so by issuing a treasury bill or the T-Bill